MarymoorStudios/Core/Samples/README.md

 When connecting to the V2 server, the V2 client will see the additional metadata for the `IExtraCross` interface and will then dynamically **also** make a call to the `CallExtra` method.
 This call is *only* made by a V2/V2 pairing.
-The V1 client can still connect normally with the V2 server, but it will not call `CallExtra` because it doesn't know the `ExtraCrossCapability` custom metadata item.
+The V1 client can still connect normally with the V2 server, but it will not call `CallExtra` because it doesn't know the `ExtraCrossDescriptor` custom metadata item.
 The V2 server is compatible with both the V1 and V2 clients.

 ### Additive Evolution
 In _additive evolution_ you can evolve an existing service in-place in a backward compatible way.
 Here are some DOs and